cyphercrescent/sepalsolver-doc/docs/source/Math.rst

                          ColVec lb = null, ColVec ub = null, Optimizers.Set options = null)
    Parameters:
-      | fun:  The scalar objective function to be minimized.
+       The scalar objective function to be minimized.
 It must take a column vector of decision variables and return a double.
-      | x0:  The initial guess for the decision variables.
+       The initial guess for the decision variables.
-      | funInEq:  Optional.
+       Optional.
 A function that defines nonlinear inequality constraints.
        Takes a column vector and returns a column vector of constraint values.
-      | funEq:  Optional.
+       Optional.
 A function that defines nonlinear equality constraints.
        Takes a column vector and returns a column vector of constraint values.
-      | lb:  Optional.
+       Optional.
 The column vector representing the lower bounds for decision variables.
-      | ub:  Optional.
+       Optional.
 The column vector representing the upper bounds for decision variables.
-      | options:  Optional.
+       Optional.
 Solver settings such as tolerance and maximum iterations.
        Defaults to null if not provided.
    Returns:
        The optimized decision variables that minimize the objective function within the specified constraints.
    Example: